Itheum/architecture-diagrams/live_whitepaper.md

 ## Token Distribution <a name="tokenomics-4"></a>
 As with all blockchain-based projects; Itheum will have an allocation of tokens that are not for sale.
-These non-sale tokens will be allocated to various buckets to oversee the roadmap, community, partners, liquidity, security, and various incentives needed for the continued growth of the Itheum ecosystem and to ensure we build a platform that becomes a market leader, brings the best value to the community and eventually be governed by the community.
+These non-sale tokens will be allocated to various buckets to oversee the roadmap, community, partners, liquidity, security, and various incentives needed for the continued growth of the Itheum ecosystem.
+They will also be used to ensure that we build a platform that becomes a market leader, brings the best value to the community, and will eventually be governed by the community.
 The non-sale allocation groups and their initiatives are as follows *(please be aware that the full initiatives under the groups are still an evolving topic of discussion but we aim to cover the following key items as a minimum)*:

 ### Community (17%) & Ecosystem (23.5%)
 - Ambassador programs
 - Community growth campaigns
 - Community education campaigns
 - Community feature testing rewards (Beta feature user testing)
-- Development grants, hackathons & incentives
+- Development grants, hackathons and incentives
-- Grants to run **Data Coalition DAOs**
+- Grants for running **Data Coalition DAOs**
-- Grants to build apps on Itheum's **Data CAT**
+- Grants for building apps on Itheum's **Data CAT**
 - Ongoing multi-chain liquidity reserves
 - Technical audits and white-hat hacking bounty programs, code reviews, and platform stability incentives
-- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term $ITHEUM stakers
+- Home of the **Community Treasury**: Holding the percentage of funds earned from marketplace fees that will be reserved for long term $ITHEUM stakers
 - Support "Partners"

 ### Partners (2.5% - this is part of the Ecosystem bucket)
 - Key partnerships to enable "data market-making" (i.e. to ensure there is a constant demand for data)
-- Recruitment of a **consumer data protection guild** - These are global SMEs (Subject Matter Experts) in data privacy, data regulation, personal data protection advocacy, academia, and law.
+- Recruitment of a **consumer data protection guild** - This guild would include global SMEs (Subject Matter Experts) in data privacy, data regulation, personal data protection advocacy, academia, and law.
 The **consumer data protection guild** will be available for **Data Coalitions DOAs** to utilize as needed to ensure that data trade happening via Itheum is always in the best interest of all parties' rights
-- Funds for key operational & marketing supporters and ambassadors
+- Funds for key operational and marketing supporters and ambassadors

 ### Treasury (17%)
-- Home of the **Foundation Treasury**: funds are used to support Itheum's roadmap for the long term and will be eventually be controlled by the **Itheum Foundation DAO**
+- Home of the **Foundation Treasury**: funds used to support Itheum's roadmap for the long term.
+These funds will eventually be controlled by the **Itheum Foundation DAO**
 - Funds to cover unexpected expenses that might come up relating to platform operations, stability, security, and growth

 ### Team & Advisors - 17.5%
-- Team (12%): Incentivise the core team and new team members to work and deliver the initial roadmap (until the community-run Itheum Foundation DAO is put into place)
+- Team (12%): To incentivise the core team and new team members to work and deliver the initial roadmap (until the community-run Itheum Foundation DAO is put into place)
-- Advisors (5.5%): Strategic advisors who will help Itheum bootstrap and reach optimum global growth
+- Advisors (5.5%): To compensat strategic advisors who will help Itheum bootstrap and reach optimum global growth

 ---

 ## $ITHEUM Staking Opportunities <a name="staking-1"></a>
-Itheum will have multiple opportunities for staking; this is to ensure we incentivize long-term HODLers who will, in turn, ensure that the Itheum network has **price stability and high participation**.
+Itheum will have multiple opportunities for staking to ensure that we incentivize long-term HODLers who will, in turn, ensure **price stability and high participation** for the Itheum network.
+Following are the staking opportunities available:

 1. **Data Coalition DAO Staking:** Data Coalition DAOs will allow for people to stake $ITHEUM against them to show support for their data trading operations and to flag support for data quality and credibility.
 Data Coalition DAO stakers earn a percentage from bulk trades that happen via that Data Coalition.
 Learn more about this in the [Data Coalitions](#data-coalitions-1) section.

-2. **Community Staking Pool:** Itheum will also have an internal, general-purpose staking pool called the "Community Staking Pool". $ITHEUM stakers in pool will earn a share of the data marketplace fees (see the section titled [Distribution of Trading Fees & Community Fee Sharing](#fees-2))
+2. **Community Staking Pool:** Itheum will also have an internal, general-purpose staking pool called the "Community Staking Pool". $ITHEUM stakers in the pool will earn a share of the data marketplace fees (see the section titled [Distribution of Trading Fees & Community Fee Sharing](#fees-2))

-3. **Core Protocol Staking:** The locking of tokens via staking incentives will lay strong network security dynamic for key features that we intend to roll out in the future; like our decentralized key pools (to power the per-user encrypted Data Vault feature) and privacy-preserving compute and regional decentralized hubs - key infrastructure that may interface with decentralized node operators and 3rd party specialized protocols to function.
+3. **Core Protocol Staking:** The locking of tokens via staking incentives will lay strong network security dynamic for key features that we intend to roll out in the future; like our decentralized key pools (to power the per-user encrypted Data Vault feature) and privacy-preserving compute and Regional Decentralized Hubs - key infrastructure that may interface with decentralized node operators and 3rd party specialized protocols to function.

 ---